 Abusive relationships can move through a cycle of violence that includes periods of tension and calm.
-This can make it difficult for women to leave a physically abusive relationship.
+This can make it difficult to leave a physically abusive relationship.

 What to do if you are experiencing physical abuse

-If you are in an abusive relationship, you can find help now.
+If you are in an abusive relationship or need to talk to someone, you can find help now.